till-s/mecatica-usb/README.md

 shell and accepts options (use `-h` for help) and a YAML file from which all configurable parameters are extracted.

-Note that the default output file path is set such that the generated VHDL ends up as `<script_location>/../example/hdl/AppCfgPkgBody.vhd`.
-Thus, unless you plan to create the Zynq example design you must make sure to use `-f` to generate the file in the desired location and with the desired name.
+You must use `-f` to generate the file in the desired location and with the desired name.

-Note also that you *must* provide a suitable vendor/product ID; the tool has not set a default.

 Use